 Nearly two-thirds of U.S. agricultural imports consist of horticultural and tropical products

-Over 44 percent of U.S. agricultural imports are horticultural products: fruits, vegetables, tree nuts, wine, essential oils, nursery stock, cut flowers, and hops.
-Sugar and tropical products such as coffee, cocoa, and rubber comprised just over 20 percent of agricultural imports in 2015.
+50 percent of U.S. agricultural imports are horticultural products: fruits, vegetables, tree nuts, wine, essential oils, nursery stock, cut flowers, and hops.
+Sugar and tropical products such as coffee, cocoa, and rubber comprised just under 18 percent of agricultural imports in 2015.
 Imports of vegetable oils, processed grain products, red meat, and dairy products have grown significantly in recent years.

 Download higher resolution chart (4267 pixels by 3417, 300 dpi)